giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The axial tip force `FZ_TIP` is applied in the OpenSees model, but it is not included in the independent continuous baseline because the reported checks do not evaluate axial shortening or second-order geometric effects.

+> **Sign convention note.**
 >The distributed load `WY_DIST` is applied through the OpenSees `-beamUniform` element load.
-For the present vertical tower configuration, its contribution to the reported transverse tip displacement is taken with the sign convention used consistently in both the OpenSees model and >the independent continuous baseline.
+For the present vertical tower configuration, its contribution to the reported transverse tip displacement is taken with the sign convention used consistently in both the OpenSees model and the independent continuous baseline.

 ### 4. Run the CSF-OpenSees model for the baseline case